Skip to content

 What is the Difference Between Gross Pay and Net Pay?

-The law requires employers to provide their employees with pay slips, including the amounts earned for gross and net pay.
-The differences between gross pay and net pay are explained in the table below.
+The law requires employers to provide their employees with pay slips that include the amounts of gross and net pay.
+The differences between gross pay and net pay are in the table below.

 Net PayNet pay refers to the actual amount of money an employee is paid once any relevant deductions from the gross amount have been made.
 These deductions could include income tax, such as PAYG, or student loan repayments, such as a HECS/HELP debt.